Kyohack/Devil-Survivor/README.md

 ================================
-Devil's Survivor Savegame Editor
+Devil Survivor Savegame Editor
 ================================

 Description:
 ------------
-This is a web-based save editor for the Devil's Survivor DS game.
+This is a web-based save editor for the Devil Survivor DS game.
 Currently only raw savegame files are supported, but other formats will be allowed soon.
 The savegame editor is hosted at: http://pokecheats.net/tools/devils-survivor-savegame-editor.php